cpadithyan/Crop-RecommendationApp/README.md

 ### System Architecture

 The system architecture comprises two main components: the web server and the ML container.
-The web server communicates with a SQL database to store and retrieve data, ensuring scalability and deployability for handling many requests.
+The web server communicates with a database to store and retrieve data, ensuring scalability and deployability for handling many requests.

 | System Architecture |
 |---------------------|